Clarity-Digital-Twin/brain-go-brrr/TUEV_FPZ_DISCREPANCY.md

 #### 📄 EEGPT Paper (arXiv:2308.11578)
 - **URL**: https://arxiv.org/pdf/2308.11578.pdf
 - **Page 20, Table 13**: Lists TUEV channels
+- **Table 1**: Shows pretraining datasets (PhysioMI, HGD, TSU, SEED, M3CV) - TUEV NOT included!
-- **What to look for**: Check if "FPZ" is listed in the 20 channels
+- **What to look for**: Check if "FPZ" is listed in the 20 channels for TUEV
 - **What you'll find**: [FP1, FPZ, FP2, F7, F3, FZ, F4, F8, T7, C3, CZ, C4, T8, P7, P3, PZ, P4, P8, O1, O2]
 - **Note**: Paper says FPZ exists, but actual TUEV data doesn't have it!
+TUEV was only used for downstream evaluation, not pretraining.

 #### 💻 EEGPT Authors' Code (ALREADY IN OUR REPO!)
 - **External GitHub**: https://github.com/BINE022/EEGPT